Elantrus/workshop/README.md

 # Car Repair Workshop
-System created to manage the entry/exit of vehicles, issue nf-e(Brazil), make quotations, generate service reports, and much more.
+System created to manage the entry/exit of vehicles, issue nf-e(Brazil), make budgets, register clients, execute payments, generate service reports and much more.
+It is an ERP (Enterprise Resource Planning) / CRM (Customer Relationship Manager).

 This is the backend with API and business logic.

 ## Technologies